-Australia all-rounder Symonds dies in car accident
+Australia all-rounder Symonds dies in car crash

-Andrew Symonds: Former Australia cricketer dies aged 46 in car accident
+Andrew Symonds: Former Australia cricketer dies aged 46 in car crash

 Last updated on .From the section Cricket

-Former Australia cricketer Andrew Symonds has died aged 46 after being involved in a car accident.
+Former Australia cricketer Andrew Symonds has died aged 46 after being involved in a car crash.

 The all-rounder played 26 Tests, 198 one-day internationals and 14 Twenty20s for Australia between 1998 and 2009.